Don't do or say anything that could damage India's image: Venkaiah Naidu to RS members | Law-Order

 The Rajya Sabha chairman observed that there is a misconception about privileges that can't be invoked for criticising each other.

 ''If someone obstructs you from discharging your responsibility, it leads to privilege.
-If you criticise each other and say privilege is affected, it is not so,'' Naidu said.
+If you criticise each other and say privilege is affected, it is not so.''
+The Vice-President said one has both rights and responsibilities and the presiding officer is the custodian of rules while the chair's decision is final.

-He said free speech and expression are allowed in a democracy but they ''shouldn't cause disaffection in society''.
+Naidu also said that in Parliament, people should not take recourse to religion, region, caste, colour and should not try to bring divisions ''We can argue for justice for different sections.
+One of our student leaders had to resign from Oxford university because of racial discrimination.
+I am not going into details.
+But such things are happening in so-called mature democracies.
+We should avoid them,'' he noted.

-He said one has both rights and responsibilities and the presiding officer is the custodian of rules while the Chair's decision is final.
+The Vice President also said that he will be happy the day if MPs speak in their mother tongues and simultaneous translation is available. ''Not just here, I want this practice in the Supreme Court, the High Court, legislatures of various states, in administration at every level.
+Should administer the state in people's language.''
+Senior members Anand Sharma, Naresh Gujral, Jairam Ramesh, Abhishek Singhvi, spoke on 'Its role and contribution to Indian polity'; 'Importance of Question Hour'; 'Raising matters of public importance'; 'Parliamentary Privileges' respectively to the newly-elected members.

 A number of newly elected members of Rajya Sabha including External Affairs Minister S Jaishankar attended the programme.
 Deputy Chairman Harivansh was also present on the occasion.